Texas State Highway 208: Route description

-SH 208 begins at an intersection with US 87 (North Bryant Avenue) in San Angelo.
+SH 208 begins at an intersection with US 87 (North Bryant Boulevard) in San Angelo.
 The highway travels in a northeast and east direction along 19th Street for just over a mile before turning north onto Armstrong Street.
 After intersecting 29th Street, SH 208 travels through less developed areas of the city then leaves the San Angelo city limits just south of an intersection with FM 2105.
 Leaving San Angelo, the highway's route becomes rural and sparsely populated, traveling by several farms and ranches.